-The Libra Group,a privately owned international business group, operates its International Summer Internship Program in cooperation with the Greek America Foundation.
-Launched in 2012, the program selects around 20 students annually to undertake internships at Libra Group subsidiaries around the world.
+The Libra Group, a privately owned international business group, operates its International Summer Internship Program in cooperation with the Greek America Foundation.
+Launched in 2012, the program has sent 29 students through the Foundation to undertake internships at Libra Group subsidiaries around the world.

 “The success of this program is bringing opportunity and inspiration to a new generation,” says George Logothetis, Chairman and CEO of the Libra Group.
 “Students learn about our businesses, strategy and management philosophy along with developing their skill-set.
 It widens horizons and offers the powerful combination of experience and understanding to bright young people in helping to shape their careers and their future.”

-The internship program places students at one of the group's 22 key international locations, which include New York, Miami, London, Athens, Beijing and Buenos Aires.
+The internship program places students at one of the group's 25 key international locations, which include New York, Miami, London, Athens, Beijing and Buenos Aires.
 The Libra Group's subsidiaries primarily span shipping, aviation, hospitality, real estate, and renewable energy.
-The internships will take place during the summer 2013 vacation and will include a stipend towards travel and living expenses – covered by the generosity of the Libra Group.
+The internships take place during summer vacation and include a stipend towards travel and living expenses – covered by the generosity of the Libra Group.

 "Given the significant economic challenges that Greece is facing, I believe that those of us with Greek origins have a duty to assist in any way we can," added Mr. Logothetis.
 "The aim of our internships is to provide a real-life program for students to get involved in a wide variety of businesses in global economic centers and use that experience to build their careers and benefit their communities."